realmsense/realmlib/readme.md

 ### Using the `PacketIO` class

 The `PacketIO` class provides an event based way of sending and receiving RotMG packets.
-It is very likely that a project which depends upon @realmlib/net will make use of the `PacketIO` class.
+It is very likely that a project which depends upon realmlib will make use of the `PacketIO` class.

 When a new `PacketIO` instance is constructed, it expects an object with 3 optional properties.